hansaskov/personal-blog/src/content/blog/ball-detection.md

 - **Test**
   - . . .

 ### Normalize data

 Normalization is a vital preprocessing step in data science and machine learning.
 It's all about getting our data on an even footing before our models start learning.
 This is usually done by transforming our data between 1 and 0.
-But, our dataset might biased in one of the two directions, to remidy this, we will calculate the mean and standard deviation of our data, and use that for our center.
+But, our dataset might be biased in one of the two directions, to remidy this, we will calculate the mean and standard deviation of our data, and use that for our center.
 Normalization has the effect of making our gradient space "smoother", which will improve our optimizers ability to converge efficiently during the training process

-#### 5. Image of smooth gradient space
+#### 6. Image of smooth gradient space

 ![example of photo without ball](/gradient_decent_1.webp)

-So, how do we normalize our dataset?
  For the rest of the blog i will use pytorch and pytorch lightning as my preferred framework for working with deep learning.
-But let's get back to it, we will normalize our dataset by going over each of the three RGB channels and calculate the mean and standard deviation for all pixels in our training dataset.
+But let's get back to it.
+So, how do we normalize our dataset? well, we will start by going over each of the three RGB channels and calculate the mean and standard deviation for all pixels in our training dataset.

 Because our datasets can become extremely large, it's not feasible to handle everything at once.
-Instead, we employ a technique known as batch processing.
-To achieve this, we start by creating a Dataloader object, which aids us in breaking down the data into smaller, manageable pieces.
+Instead, we employ a technique known as batch processing which splits up our data and let's us process it in chuncks.
+To achieve this, we start by creating a Dataloader object, as it will let us iterate over our dataset in batches.
 We then perform operations on these batches and aggregate the results at the end.

-In this process, we iterate over each batch, which has a size of **(B, C, W, H)**.
-Here, the first index represents batches, the second corresponds to RGB channels, and the last two denote width and height.
+In this process, we iterate over each batch, which has a size of **(B, C, H, W)**.
+Here, the first index represents batches, the second corresponds to RGB channels, and the last two denote height and width.
 Our objective is to calculate the mean and standard deviation over the RGB channels.
 To achieve this, we can collapse the batch, width, and height dimensions, resulting in a tensor of size **(C)**.
-In the end, we add it all together and print it out in the console.
+In the end, we calculate the mean and std for the entire batch and add it to a total, which is printed to the console.
 Let's look at the code!

 ``` py from torchvision import datasets, transforms
 from torch import zeros